Exhausted (song)

 "Exhausted" is a song by the American rock band Foo Fighters, released as a promotional single from their self-titled debut album on January 8, 1995 to Self-Pollution Radio, a radio station created by Eddie Vedder.

 Background and recording

 "Exhausted" was one of the demos Dave Grohl showed to Kurt Cobain to see if he wanted to record any for a Nirvana album.
 Cobain never told Grohl that he liked the song a lot, with Grohl only learning about Cobain's liking to the track after Cobain died from Pat Smear.
-Cobain did not want to ask Grohl if he could write new lyrics or rerecord his vocals.
+Cobain did not want to ask Grohl if he could write new lyrics or re-record his vocals.
 Grohl and Cobain recorded the song between January 28–29 1994.
 Although according to Gaar, Cobain was not present at the time Grohl recorded this song which would later appears on the Foo Fighters debut album.

 Composition and lyrics

 "Exhausted" is a pop track, with lyrics being described by Kerrang! as "purging that darkness of the recent past at their outset".